sdg002/AzureTrials/arm-template-basics/readme.md

 ---

-# Structure of this Guide
+# Structure of this tutorial
 Every section of this article is prefixed with a number and lab exercises for that section are in a folder which begins with the same numer.